 Procreate offers two ways to do this.
-Both preserve the aspect ratio of the image, so it won’t be stretched or squashed.
+Both preserve the aspect ratio of the image, so it won’t stretch or squash.

 With Magnetics switched on, Fit to Screen will transform the contents to fit the canvas with maximum coverage.
-If the content is longer in one direction than the other, this might mean part of it overflows the canvas boundaries.
+If the content is longer in one direction than the other, this may mean part of it can overflow the canvas boundaries.
 Once committed, the overflow will be cropped off.

 Without Magnetics, Fit to Screen will make the content as large as possible on the canvas without cropping any part of it.
-This may mean there is some space left around the edge of the image either horizontally or vertically.
+This may mean there is some horizontal or vertical space left around the edge of the image.

-Interpolation is the method used to adjust the pixels in an image that has been scaled, rotated, or transformed.
-You'll find this setting as a circular icon second from the right-hand side of the Transform bar.
+Interpolation is the method used to adjust the pixels in a scaled, rotated, or transformed image.
+Interpolation is a circular icon second from the right-hand side of the Transform bar.
 By default, Interpolation is set to Nearest.

 When you tap Nearest, you are offered three choices, each with its own advantages.
-Choose the one that best suits your project.
+Choose the one that best suits your purpose.

 Nearest Neighbor uses information from the nearest pixel to the interpolated point.
 This creates a sharp and accurate result, but can also leave the image with jagged edges.

-Bilinear interpolation considers a 2x2 area of pixels surrounding the interpolation point, delivering a smoother image compared to the harder but more accurate result of Nearest Neighbor.
+Bilinear interpolation considers a 2x2 area of pixels surrounding the interpolation point.
+This delivers a smoother image compared to the harder but more accurate Nearest Neighbor result.

-Bicubic interpolation considers a 4x4 area of surrounding pixels, and offers the smoothest result of all: however, the larger the sample area, the softer the image is likely to look.
+Bicubic interpolation considers a 4x4 area of surrounding pixels.
+This offers the smoothest result of all.
+But, the larger the sample area, the softer the image is likely to look.

-The label of this icon changes to reflect your currently-chosen Interpolation mode, displaying Nearest, Bilinear, or Bicubic.
-However, the icon graphic will always look the same.
+The label of this icon changes to reflect your current Nearest, Bilinear, or Bicubic Interpolation mode.
+But, the icon graphic will always look the same.